 Value Created for You and Your Company

 Essentials of Supply Chain Management also includes a valuable supply chain simulation exercise called LINKS.
 LINKS encompasses all major supply chain elements: suppliers, manufacturers, distributors, retailers, and end-users.
 In a non-threatening but competitive environment, participant "firms" apply newly learned program concepts to manufacturing, distributing, and selling the "product" in three regional markets.
-Your firm is responsible for high-level generated demand decisions, information technology, and research studies to ensure that supply chain management is well-positioned within enterprise-wide management considerations.
+Your firm is responsible for generating high-level decisions regarding demand, information technology, and research studies to ensure that supply chain management is well positioned within enterprise-wide management considerations.
 Your goal is to improve your firm's overall financial, operating, and market performance.

 This program is taught by world-class faculty leaders from Penn State, as well as supply chain professionals.
 Each instructor has an extensive background in research and consulting, and in educating executives.
 Each brings to the classroom best-practice tools and implementation processes for achieving world-class results.

 Dr. Christopher D. Norek, Senior Partner, Chain Connectors, Inc.and Senior Instructor, Penn State